French rogue trader Kerviel launches appeal

 Kerviel was not questioned on these allegations during the appeal's opening session.

-"We will seek acquittal, there's no mystery about that," Koubbi told reporters during recess.
-He dismissed SocGen's testimony as "false".

-The reappearance of Kerviel is the latest reminder of the potential costs to banks of risky trading activity, coming after JPMorgan (JPM.N) recently announced a $2 billion trading loss.
-Such events have encouraged regulators on both sides of the Atlantic to cast a sharp eye on bank practices.
+The reappearance of Kerviel is the latest reminder of the potential costs to banks of risky trading activity, coming after JPMorgan recently announced a $2 billion trading loss.
+Such events have encouraged regulators on both sides of the Atlantic to cast a sharp eye on bank practises.

 The other shadow looming over the sector is political.
 With France's new Socialist government threatening to separate banks' risky activities from their retail operations, French banks have been insisting they do not do overly risky proprietary trading.